 bit, lower that distortion or even eliminate it!
 Distorted guitars reduce string clarity which hide mistakes!
 Lower gain settings “crunch” often sounds thicker and more powerful while keeping clarity in the tone.
 I especially agree with ‘point one’ in this article below, click the link and learn how to vastly improve on your guitar tone!

-After many hours of tinkering with settings on the amps, low tunings, etc… my pea brain figured it out.
-That sentence pretty much sums it up, with a good amp and speakers, low tuned guitars, doubling the guitar tracks up, and hopefully good playing… this was my answer… a good crunch, and perhaps ever so often a very “light touch” of distortion was all I ever needed to get the sound I wanted.
+After many hours of tinkering with settings on the amps, low tunings, etc… my small brain figured it out.
+That sentence pretty much sums it up, with a tube amp cranked up, good speakers, low tuned guitars, doubling the guitar tracks up, maybe delay, and hopefully some good playing… this was my answer… a good crunch, and perhaps ever so often a very “light touch” of distortion was all I ever needed to get the sound I wanted.
 My tracks suddenly had clarity, and power!
 Try it, you’ll like it!

 I play everything in low tunings, mainly Low C or D, and constantly hear many people refer to this as “Drop Tuning”.
 Incorrect!
 Let’s take Low D as example: